miyang0628/seller-level-cost-optimal-acs/README.md

   upper tail of the SCS distribution, where `e(·)` has already reached zero; the FOC is then satisfied trivially rather than at an interior crossing.
 This is a property of the simulated score distribution.
-- **Directional cost model** (notebook 07).
-Beyond the single-cost objective, misassignments are typed by direction — routing into a lower-risk vs a higher-risk segment than the true one — and the threshold is re-optimised under an FN/FP asymmetry, with segment risk proxied by classification difficulty.
 - **Within-regime check** (notebook 07).
 The pooled between-store effect is recomputed within each dominant-ratio regime.
 The effect attenuates and reverses within a homogeneous regime, indicating it is a population-level association driven by the prevalence of multi-store, category-diverse sellers rather than a within-regime causal relationship — reported honestly as such.
+- **Incremental value of `B_s`** (notebook 08).
+A logistic model predicting misassignment is fit over nested feature sets and compared by 5-fold CV AUC.
+  Regime alone already recovers most of the signal (AUC 0.928); adding store count (0.952) and the within-store term (0.962) accounts for the rest.
+  **Adding `B_s` to this structural baseline does not raise AUC** (0.962 → 0.962, change ≈ 0.0001, well within the 0.007 CV standard deviation), and the same holds within each regime (`ΔAUC` = +0.004 cross, −0.002 diversified).
+  `B_s` alone is predictive (AUC 0.714) only as a re-expression of seller structure (`B_s = 1` for single-store sellers, falling mechanically with store count).
+The decomposition is thus **diagnostic, not incremental**.
+- **Directional cost model** (notebook 07).
+Beyond the single-cost objective, misassignments are typed by direction — routing into a lower-risk vs a higher-risk segment than the true one — and the threshold is re-optimised under an FN/FP asymmetry.
+Segment risk is **proxied by classification difficulty**, a strong modelling assumption (difficulty ≠ credit risk); a real deployment should type errors by each segment's empirical default rate.
+- **Risk-proxy robustness** (notebook 08).
+The directional optimisation is repeated under three segment-risk orderings — difficulty, its reverse, and a random permutation.
+The **direction** of the effect is invariant (a higher FN penalty raises τ\* and drives auto-assigned FN errors toward zero under every ordering), confirming it is a structural property of the optimisation rather than a fact about credit risk.
+The **magnitudes** are proxy-dependent (total FN/FP swap: 257/151 difficulty, 151/257 reversed, 181/227 random), so the difficulty proxy fixes the interpretation, not the mechanism.

 ---